 Anybody is welcome to join the choir; experience of singing in choirs in not necessary, nor is the ability to read music.
-Much more important is enthusiasm for sacred music.
-Children under the age of twelve come to the first half of choir practice, and sing at the Sunday Eucharist twice a month.
-On the other Sundays they sing the Introit, and then join Junior Church.
+Vocal coaching and music training is provided.
+Much more important is enthusiasm for making music.

-The choir rehearse between 6:30 and 8:15 on Friday evening (with a tea break half way through!), and also occasional extra rehearsals at busy times.
+The choir rehearse between 7.00 and 8:30 on Thursday evenings (with a tea and cake served from 6.30), and also occasional extra rehearsals at busy times.
 If you would like to find out more, come to practice (entrance through the Sacristy door).